clearbank/ozoneapi-dev-ui-portal/en-eu/docs/Help/10-overview.md

 The customer must give specific permission to the entity that wants to access their account information and initiate payments on their behalf.

-Mandatory: in the UK, these are the initial nine banks that are taking part in Open Banking.

-Voluntary: these are institutions that have chosen to take part in Open Banking.

 ### Competent Authority
 In Open Banking, a Competent Authority is a regulator who can authorise entities to be ASPSPs, AISPs, TPPs and so on.
-The UK Competent Authority is the FCA but it’s important to note that a provider could be authorised by a Competent Authority based in another EU state.
+The EU Competent Authority is the EBA but it’s important to note that a provider could be authorised by a Competent Authority based in another EU state.

 ### Directory
 The Open Banking Directory is the canonical list of providers who are authorised to take part in the Open Banking ecosystem.
 The directory handles authentication between registered providers.

 Directory Sandbox
 The Open Banking Directory Sandbox provides a test instance of the real directory so that providers can test their implementations before going live.
-You’ll need to registered with the Open Banking Directory Sandbox in order to use the Clear Bank  API sandbox.
+You’ll need to registered with a competent EU authority Sandbox in order to use the ClearBank API sandbox.

 ### EBA
 The European Banking Authority sets the technical standards for Open Banking.